MestreTM/TinFlect/README.md

 * **Detailed Game View**: See in-depth information for each game, including metadata, descriptions, screenshots, and the availability of related updates and DLCs.
 * **Server Configuration**: Easily change core settings like the shop title, network port, and public-facing URL directly from the UI.
 * **Customizable Tinfoil Messages**: Edit the messages displayed within the Tinfoil application, using dynamic placeholders for a personalized experience.
+* **Game List Encryption System**: Encrypts the game list using the public.key provided by Tinfoil.
+* **Account and UID Linking System**: Links a console to a specific account, making it impossible to share a login for use on another console.

 ---